CurtisNewbie/auth-module/README.md

 # authmodule

-Simple authentication module for internal use
+Simple authentication module for internal use.
+Only works with HTTPS.

 ## To use it: